StormSurgeLive/asgs/doc/monitoring/ASGS_RMQMessaging.md

 ## Setp 2) Configure messaging:

+NOTE: use of "RMQMessaging_Python" is deprecated.
+All Python scripts should be executable (0755) and use the shebang:

+  #!/usr/bin/env python

+(deprecated info follows)

 Set the python variable in the main config file

 In "config/<YYYY>/your config file", set the RMQMessaging_Python variable to the python in this asgspy env.
 For example,